tarasowski/backend/_enchiridion/003_enchiridion-of-architecture.md

 * One very important tactic for being robust under odd inputs is to avoid having special cases in your code.
 Bugs often lurk in the code for handling special cases, and in the interactions among parts of the code intended to handle different special cases.

 * Data is more tractable than program logic.
 It follows that where you see a choice between complexity in data structures and complexity in code, choose the former.
 More: in evolving a design, you should actively seek ways to shift complexity from code to data.

-* The easiest programs to use are those that demand the least new learning from the user — or, to put it another way, the easiest programs to use are those that most effectively connect to the user's pre-existing knowledge.

-* Therefore, avoid gratuitous novelty and excessive cleverness in interface design.
-If you're writing a calculator program, ‘+’ should always mean addition!

 * Therefore, write your software to cope with incorrect inputs and its own execution errors as gracefully as possible.
 But when it cannot, make it fail in a way that makes diagnosis of the problem as easy as possible.